pelson/pelson.github.io/content/heroku_fuse_mount.md

     brew install osxfuse

 Again, no luck, but homebrew does point me in the direction of a cask version (pre-compiled, rather than building it from source on my machine).
-I'm pretty keen to get going with this, so I go ahead and install the casked version:
+I'm pretty keen to get going with this, so I go ahead and install the cask version:

     brew install Caskroom/cask/osxfuse

 After a short wait, the result is positive, and it looks like I have a local FUSE installation.

 Next, I want to try it out.
-Rather than choose to do somethign simple, I go straight for the jugular and try to get a dropbox FUSE mount working.
+Rather than choose to do something simple, I go straight for the jugular and try to get a Dropbox FUSE mount working.
 I clone https://github.com/realriot/ff4d and get myself set up with a legacy python installation (in a clean environment named "ff4d_py2":

     conda create -n ff4d_py2 python=2 pip
     source activate ff4d_py2